bhdicaire/dataLossPrevention/README.md

 This repository consolidate Data Loss/Leak Prevention (DLP) sample files (e.g., datasets) that I have collected and used over the years.
 Your quality assurance library does not have to be unique, everyone strives for consistency.

-Fork this repository, and improve _your_ library.
+Fork this repository, and improve _your_ library to ensure .
 Even better, send me an update :laughing:.

 > **A DLP solution is a set of enterprise processes, [tools, and techniques](techniques/README.md) that monitor sensitive information and prevent data exfiltration.**